The Slope Heuristics in Heteroscedastic Regression: The slope heuristics

-So the selected model achieves a trade-off between the bias of the models which decreases with the complexity and the empirical excess risk which increases with the complexity of the models.
-The selected dimension will be then reasonable, and the trade-off between the bias and the complexity of the models is likely to give some oracle inequality.
+The selected model thus achieves a trade-off between the bias of the models which decreases with the complexity and the empirical excess loss which increases with the complexity of the models.
+The selected dimension would then be reasonable, and the trade-off between the bias and the complexity of the models is likely to give some oracle inequality.